CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ## Frontend
 The frontend is responsible fetching input from the user and supplying it to the core library.
 Additionally, the frontend must handle the various [UXActions](../derp/session/UXAction.py) that may be returned.
 This interaction is driven by the frontend by calling the methods defined in [ISessionController](../derp/session/ISessionController.py).

 The READ UXAction returns a [SelectionExecutor](../derp/selections/execution/SelectionExecutor.py) which returns an iterable of [Post](../derp/posts/IPost.py) results via the `results()` method.
 These posts must then be presented by the frontend.
-The iterable will end when no more posts are found for a given selection, or the sources for the selection return a large number of posts which do not match the criteria specified.
+The iterable will end when no more posts are found for a given selection, or the sources for the selection return a large number of sequential posts which do not match the criteria specified.

 ## Core Library